Saran Lok Sabha constituency

-Saran Lok Sabha constituency is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
+Saran is one of the 40 Lok Sabha (parliamentary) constituencies in Bihar state in eastern India.
 This constituency came into existence in 2008 as a part of the implementation of delimitation of parliamentary constituencies based on the recommendations of the Delimitation Commission of India constituted in 2002.
 Before delimitation, it was Chapra (Lok Sabha constituency).

 Vidhan Sabha segments

 Presently, Saran Lok Sabha constituency comprises the following six Vidhan Sabha (legislative assembly) segments: